GRADUATE MANAGEMENT ADMISSION TEST (GMAT)

 - Visit the website to obtain current information about test and service fees

-- Application for a GMAT fee waiver [pdf].
+- Application for a GMAT Fee Waiver document-Revised

 - Upon completing the computer-based GMAT, you can choose to see your scores at the test center for the multiple-choice sections of the test.
 An official score report, including scores for the Analytical Writing Assessment, will be mailed to you and your designated institutions about two weeks after testing.